Items we exclude from compensation

 - Rock, stone and mineral items – including granite, marble, fossils, geodes, gem stones, crystals or similar items

-- UK services: Parcels for delivery in the UK which contain perishable foodstuffs or articles must be sent by a next day service as a minimum requirement, and be able to withstand transit times of at least 48 hours.
+- UK services: Parcels for delivery in the UK which contain perishable foodstuffs or articles must be sent by a next day service as a minimum requirement, and be able to withstand transit times of at least two working days.
 Items sent on a Friday must be sent on a next day Saturday parcel delivery service.
-Claims for damage will not be accepted where the goods have perished and the parcel was delivered within 48 hours.
+Claims for damage will not be accepted where the goods have perished and the parcel was delivered within two working days.
 Claims for damage caused by late delivery will not be accepted where this was outside of our control.

 - International services: Items containing perishable foodstuffs or articles sent using our international parcel services are completely excluded from compensation.

 Musical instruments are excluded from enhanced compensation.
 Guitars and brass instruments are particularly prone to damage and should be packed very carefully, in a hard case.
 See our packaging guidelines for guidance

 Collectable Items : Any loss of, or damage to, any collectable shall be limited to the lesser of the actual cost price paid for the collectable by the seller or the purchase price paid by the buyer and shall not exceed Parcelforce Worldwide’ s stated limits of compensation.
 Please note the exclusion from compensation for damage to original packaging, listed above.

 Items sent overseas : Claims for compensation for loss/damage will not be accepted where the goods shipped are prohibited by the country of destination.
 For some international destinations there is no compensation payable for any service.
 The countries to which this restriction applies can vary, so please check parcelforce.com/countries before sending.